qiskit-community/qiskit-algorithms/CONTRIBUTING.md

 You can also look at other release notes for other examples.

-You can use any restructured text feature in them (code sections, tables, enumerated lists, bulleted list, etc) to express what is being changed as needed.
-In general you want the release notes to include as much detail as needed so that users will understand what has changed, why it changed, and how they'll have to update their code.
+You can use any restructured text feature in them (code sections, tables, enumerated lists, bulleted list, etc.) to express what is being changed as needed.
+In general, you want the release notes to include as much detail as needed so that users will understand what has changed, why it changed, and how they'll have to update their code.